tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Spherical Harmonic Gravity
 ##########################

+| **Description**
-The spherical harmonic gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.spherical_harmonic_gravity>`_.
+| The spherical harmonic gravity acceleration model can be created through the :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.spherical_harmonic_gravity`
-It requires the following environment models to be defined:
+  factory function.

+| **Dependencies**
-- Spherical harmonic gravity field for the body exerting acceleration.
-See :ref:`environment_gravity_field_model` for options on how to define one (if the default gravity field model of the exerting body is not spherical harmonic)
+| 1.
+Spherical harmonic gravity field for the body exerting acceleration.
+See :ref:`environment_gravity_field_model` for
+  options on how to define one (if the default gravity field model of the exerting body is not spherical harmonic).
-- Rotation model from the inertial frame to the body-fixed frame, either from a pre-defined rotation model (:ref:`environment_rotational_model`) or from the numerical propagation of the rotational dynamics of the body exerting the acceleration (Earth in the above example).
+| 2.
+Rotation model from the inertial frame to the body-fixed frame, either from a pre-defined rotation model
+  (:ref:`environment_rotational_model`) or from the numerical propagation of the rotational dynamics of the body exerting the acceleration (Earth in the above example).
-- Current state of body exerting acceleration, either from a pre-defined ephemeris model (see :ref:`environment_ephemeris_model`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration (Earth in the above example).
+| 3.
+Current state of body exerting acceleration, either from a pre-defined ephemeris model
+  (see :ref:`environment_ephemeris_model`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration (Earth in the above example).